MicrosoftDocs/powerbi-docs/powerbi-docs/create-reports/deployment-pipelines-get-started.md

 The comparison is designed to help you understand the difference between the stages.
 In the comparison display, items are arranged according to the logic listed below.

-1. The source workspace items are ordered alphabetically withing groups, based on their type.
+1. The source workspace items are ordered alphabetically within groups, based on their type.
 The groups are ordered according to the flow of data.
-For example, first datasets, then reports and lastly dashboards.
+For example, first datasets, then reports, and lastly dashboards.

 2. The target workspace is ordered according to the source workspace.
 Each item resides in the same row as its equivalent item in the source stage.